Brandon-Rozek/website/content/blog/lean3-tutorial.md

 Some examples of a list here include `cnil`,
 `ccons(0, cnil)`, and `ccons(1, ccons(0, cnil))`.

-For convinience, we'll open the `CustomList` namespace so that we don't have to refer each constructor (`cnil`/`ccons`) by it.
+For convenience, we'll open the `CustomList` namespace so that we don't have to refer each constructor (`cnil`/`ccons`) by it.